Alison Spitzer

-Alison Spitzer (born 1980) is an American businesswoman and author.
-She is the current president of Spitzer Management, where she transitioned the auto business towards e-commerce.
+Alison Spitzer (born 1980) is an American business executive and author.
+She is the president of Spitzer Management, where she led the company's transition toward e-commerce.

-Spitzer is also a co-author of the book Grand Theft Auto, and is recognized for her legislative advocacy in the automotive industry.
+Spitzer is a co-author of Grand Theft Auto and has been involved in legislative advocacy within the automotive industry.

-Early life and family
+Early life and education

-Alison Spitzer comes from a family with a background in the automobile industry.
-Initially, she wanted to work in international relations, so she studied at the American University, and graduated with a master's degree in international communications.
+Alison Spitzer was raised in a family involved in the automobile industry.
+She initially planned to pursue a career in international relations and earned a master's degree in international communications from American University.

-Spitzer married Jeremy Swartz in 2008, and the couple have three children.

 Career

-Spitzer started her career in New York City at Cassidy & Associates.
-Later, in 2007, she joined Spitzer Auto in Florida.
-During the subsequent several years, she shifted the focus of the company's activities to be centered on the internet and increased the company's presence in e-commerce.
-She set up the company's e-commerce department and launched a number of websites to support it, including one for each franchise.
+Spitzer began her career in New York City at Cassidy & Associates.
+In 2007, she joined Spitzer Auto in Florida.
+Over the following years, she redirected the company's operations toward online sales and expanded its e-commerce presence.
+She set up the company's e-commerce department and launched multiple websites, including individual sites for each franchise.

-Spitzer is also the co-author of a book named Grand Theft Auto.

-An advocate for the interests of the auto sector, Spitzer is well known for her activism.
-After the bankruptcies of General Motors and Chrysler, Spitzer pushed for legislation to help dealerships that had to close as a result of the automakers' bankruptcies.
+Following the bankruptcies of General Motors and Chrysler, Spitzer advocated for legislation to support dealerships affected by the closures.
+She also co-authored the book, Grand Theft Auto.

-Spitzer is the current president of Spitzer Management.
+Spitzer currently serves as president of Spitzer Management.

+Personal life

+Spitzer married Jeremy Swartz in 2008, They have three children.